PeterVranken/comFramework/excelExporter/readMe.md

 is the model behind the parameter tree:

-- Root elements are either Excel input file specifications, specifications of generated output files or worksheet templates
+- Root elements are either Excel input file specifications, specifications of generated output files or worksheet templates.
-- The input file specification contains the Excel file name and it has any number of worksheet selection objects as children
+- The input file specification contains the Excel file name and it has any number of worksheet selection objects as children.
     - A worksheet selection specifies one or more worksheets for parsing.
       All sheets or any sub-set of sheets of a workbook can be parsed.
-      Selection can be made by name or by index
+      Selection can be made by name or by index.
-- An output file specification contains the file name and information about the StringTemplate V4 template to be applied
+- An output file specification contains the file name and information about the StringTemplate V4 template to be applied.
 - A worksheet template is a set of rules how to interpret one or more worksheets.
 It can be applied to a particular worksheet or to several of those, from either one or from several input files.
 It describes how the data of a worksheet is organized in terms of groups and sub-groups.
-It has any number of column attributes objects as children
+It has any number of column attributes objects as children.
-    - A column attributes object specifies properties of a column, like name and sort order
+    - A column attributes object specifies properties of a column, like name and sort order.

 Besides the command line arguments from a group or context there are "traditional" command line arguments, which relate to the run of the